-June 19, 1995: Apple releases the Power Macintosh 9500, a high-end Macintosh that boasts a second-generation PowerPC chip that’s much faster than its predecessor.
+June 19, 1995: Apple releases the Power Macintosh 9500, a high-end Mac that boasts a second-generation PowerPC chip that’s much faster than its predecessor.

-The Power Mac 9500 is also significant for coming with six Peripheral Component Interconnect (PCI) slots, allowing it to attach to other hardware using the Intel-developed industry standard connection.
-Along with seven bays for internal drives and a swappable daughterboard, this makes it the most expandable Power Mac ever produced.
+The Power Mac 9500 is also significant for coming with six Peripheral Component Interconnect, or PCI, slots.
+They allow owners to attach hardware using the Intel-developed industry standard connection.
+Along with seven bays for internal drives and a swappable daughterboard, this makes the 9500 the most expandable Power Mac ever produced.

-Visually, this machine looked similar to Apple’s previous mini-towers like the Power Mac 8100 (which shipped in 1994) and the Macintosh Quadra 800 (which shipped a year before that).
-In terms of outward design, the biggest difference from the Power Mac 8100 was that the new Power Mac 9500 measured a few inches taller.
+This machine looked similar to previous Apple mini-towers like the Power Mac 8100 (which shipped in 1994) and the Macintosh Quadra 800 (which shipped a year before that).
+Visually, the biggest difference from the Power Mac 8100 was that the new Power Mac 9500 measured a few inches taller.

-Inside, however, major changes took place.
+Inside, however, major changes lurked.
 While the 8100 used the first-gen PowerPC 601 processor, running at 110 MHz, the 9500 came in 120 MHz and 130 MHz models.
 This made it blisteringly fast at the time: 50 percent faster than the Power Mac 8100.
-It was even astonishingly fast next to a Pentium 133 MHz processor — running between 72 percent and 87 percent faster for certain operations.
+It even proved astonishingly speedy next to a Pentium 133 MHz processor, running between 72 percent and 87 percent faster for certain operations.

-Given that 1995 was the height of Apple’s mid-1990s identity crisis, as Microsoft’s Windows 95 surged ahead, the Power Mac 9500 was proof positive that Apple was the company you relied on if you were serious about computers.
+Given that 1995 marked the height of Apple’s mid-1990s identity crisis, as Microsoft’s Windows 95 surged ahead, the Power Mac 9500 provided proof positive that you could rely on Apple if you were serious about computers.

-Another big selling point was the fact that the Power Mac 9500 CPU was connected via an easily swappable daughterboard, making upgrades easier and cheaper.
+Another big selling point?
+The Power Mac 9500 CPU connected via an easily swappable daughterboard, making upgrades easier and cheaper.
 Immediately, a variety of third-party upgrades and accelerators came on the market.

-Right from day one, upgraders could boost their Power Mac 9500 up to 150 MHz.
-Before too long, users could upgrade to single-processor cards up to 200 MHz, or a dual-processor card featuring twin 180 MHz CPUs.
-With the right G4 CPU upgrade, owners of the Power Mac 9500 were still able to use the latest Mac operating system, OS X Leopard, in 2007.
+From day one, upgraders could boost their Power Mac 9500 up to 150 MHz.
+Before too long, users could upgrade to single-processor cards up to 200 MHz.
+Or they could splash out for a dual-processor card featuring twin 180 MHz CPUs.
+With the right G4 CPU upgrade, owners of the Power Mac 9500 still could use the latest Mac operating system, OS X Leopard, in 2007.

-In terms of storage, customers who bought the Power Mac 9500/120 got a hard drive with 1GB, while this increased to 2 gigs for the higher-end 950/130.
-The 120 featured a 4x CD-ROM, while those who bought the 130 got an 8x CD drive.
+In terms of storage, customers who bought the Power Mac 9500/120 received a hard drive with 1GB.
+This increased to 2 gigs for the higher-end Power Mac 950/130.
+The 120 featured a 4x CD-ROM, while the 130 came with an 8x CD drive.

 The decision to replace Apple’s standard NuBus architecture — also used in Steve Jobs’ NeXT Computer — in favor of the Intel-designed PCI connector was considered the biggest news at the time.
-It’s a decision that suddenly opened up Macs to the massive number of standard peripherals that had previously only been available on PC.
+This move suddenly opened up Macs to a massive number of standard peripherals previously available only to PC owners.